merivale/victor/docs/about.md

 This last point will be clearer if illustrated with a particular example.
 According to standard semantic theory, the sentence `"If Socrates was a man, Socrates was mortal"`, conveys a compound message, whose two component messages are conveyed by the sentences `"Socrates was a man"` and `"Socrates was mortal"`.
 I agree, and in partial confirmation of this diagnosis we may observe---straightforwardly enough---that these two shorter sentences are both found inside the longer one.
 But now consider the sentence `"If it rains, we will get wet"`.
 Standard semantic theory likewise diagnoses this sentence as conveying a compound message, whose two component messages are conveyed by the sentences `"It will rain"` and `"We will get wet"`.
 I do *not* agree, for several reasons that I won't go into here.
 But *one* of those reasons, very simply, is that the string `"It will rain"` does not occur anywhere in the larger sentence.

-The point of this example is not to argue that the standard analysis of the second `"if"`-sentence is wrong; that is a much longer argument for another day.
+The point of this example is not to argue that the standard analysis of the second conditional message is wrong; that is a much longer argument for another day.
 The point is rather to illustrate the change in perspective that my proposal entails.
 Thus far, the standard analysis has been maintained on the basis of logical and semantic intuitions alone, *in spite of* the very obvious syntactic evidence to the contrary.
 This latter evidence is simply dismissed as a quite separate problem for English grammar, and I have never seen a defender of the standard analysis attempt to explain it.
 Now I am certainly not suggesting that logical and semantic intuitions are irrelevant in the science of language.
 Far from it, they are absolutely essential to our enquiry.
 But for the codebreaker, these intuitions need to be backed up and potentially modified by a hard look at the empirical data, and by a rigorous attempt to specify how the information as we model it fetches up in the sentences as we see them.
 Making claims about the structure of our messages based solely on intuition is, it seems to me, like making claims about the structure of chemical compounds based solely on taste.
 The codebreaker's methodology is spectroscopy for semantics, and no linguistic scientist can afford to ignore it.

 This, in a nutshell, is what Dudman meant by his insistence that philosophers of language approach semantics more grammatically.
 As I have already said, however, this remark invites misunderstanding, since the codebreaker's methodology is as unfamiliar to grammarians as it is to philosophers.
 If philosophers of language need to approach their subject more grammatically, grammarians need to approach their subject more philosophically.
 For where philosophical theories of semantics are general in nature, with little regard paid to the syntactic particularities, grammatical theories of semantics are sensitive to those particulars, but frustratingly refuse to generalise.
 Grammarians seem content to catalogue the several different uses of a given syntactic device, while showing little interest in speculation about any deeper regularities that might underlie the surface variety.